abdus/abdus/content/posts/github-profile-readme-as-twitter-like-feed.md

 There was only one thing to figure out.
 How to create beautiful status cards with limited CSS!
 I knew I could use SVG and make whatever I want.
-But not all browser supports each and every feature of SVG yet.
+But not all browser supports every feature of SVG yet.
 So, generating and storing SVG codes as images may not always work.

 Since GitHub has introduced workflows(better be late than never), I chose to